 A complementary consideration is to, in a given dimension, bound the optimal quantum violation of facet inequalities for the polytope of classical prepare-and-measure correlations in a given input/output scenario \cite{Navascues2015c, Mironowicz2014}.
 From another perspective, such bounds can be seen as device-independent tests of quantum dimensions, which is a task where Alice and Bob aim to certify a lower bound on the dimension of their quantum channel without assuming any model for their preparation and measurement devices \cite{Gallego2010}.

-Applications also pertain to semi-device-independent quantum information processing, i.e.~practically motivated protocols performed solely under the assumption that the communicated quantum state is of a limited dimension.
-Self-testing protocols have been developed in such settings, based on the prepare-and-measure scenario.
+Applications also pertain to semi-device-independent quantum information processing, i.e.,~practically motivated protocols performed solely under the assumption that the communicated quantum state is of a limited dimension.
+Self-testing protocols based on the prepare-and-measure scenario have been developed in such settings.
 Drawing inspiration from the swap method for noisy self-testing discussed in Section~\ref{sec:selftest}, one can for instance employ the NV hierarchy to bound the average fidelity of Alice's qubit preparations with the ensemble used in the paradigmatic BB84 quantum key distribution protocol \cite{Tavakoli2018}.
 This type of self-testing has also been extended to quantum instruments in three-partite communication scenarios, featuring a sender, a transformer and a receiver, both with \cite{Miklin2020} and without \cite{Mohan2019} SDPs.
 In \citet{Miklin2020} it is shown how the NV hierarchy can be extended to such prepare-transform-measure scenarios.